 STEP 5.
 Analyze to see which variety of Mentos creates the most foam.
 Was there any difference?

-What type of coke reacts best with Mentos?
-In this second experiment use the same variety of Mentos and instead test to find out which type of soda creates the most foam.
+What type of Coke reacts best with Mentos?
+In this second experiment, use the same variety of Mentos and instead test to find out which kind of soda creates the most foam.

 MATERIALS

-- 3 (16.9 to 20 ounce) bottles of soda in different varieties (diet sodas tend to work the best.)
+• 3 (16.9 to 20 ounce) soda bottles in different varieties (diet sodas tend to work the best.)

 HOW TO SET UP COKE AND MENTOS EXPERIMENT